How Do Doctors Determine Treatment Plan?

 - Magnetic resonance imaging (MRI)

 Different medications may be used for different purposes.
-For example, some drugs are designed to shrink tumor cells, while others slow the spread of cancer cells.
+For example, some drugs are designed to shrink tumor cells, while others slow their spread.
 Patients who are not eligible for surgery can receive other medications to help alleviate pain or increase the quality of life.
 Mesothelioma medications vary and new treatments are continually researched and tested in clinical trials.

 Mesothelioma patients typically undergo chemotherapy to effectively treat their cancer.
 However, doctors may distribute other anti-cancer drugs in combination with chemotherapy or as a standalone treatment.
 Medications generally used to treat mesothelioma include: